rakeshagf/authn_risk_assessment/capstone_final/README.md

 The optimal solution is a tiered system combining unsupervised methods for broad detection, human feedback for label refinement, and supervised models for efficient classification of confirmed threats, continuously adapting to new information.

 ## Next Steps:
 We are constrained with data and computation resources (also time to some extent) in this project.
-In this exercise, we have looked at select features and machine learning was based on outliers identified in a two month dataset.
+In this exercise, we have looked at subset of login event features and machine learning was based on analysis on a two month events dataset.
+As per learning from exercise, combining the strengths of One-Class SVM (for novel anomalies) and supervised models like Random Forest (for established patterns) is the best approach for risk assessment for login events data.
+A better system should include user-specific baseline profiles, external threat intelligence (e.g. IP reputation), and a "human-in-the-loop" feedback mechanism for continuous improvement, dynamic threshold adjustment, and efficient false positive management.